Who Do You Work For?

 Is Jesus in Charge?

 These things are not bad in themselves.
 But they are fickle and flawed.
-They link your self-worth, self-esteem, and peace with feedback from flawed people.
-They tie your behavior and sense of self to a sinful person or to circumstances you cannot control.
+They tie your self-worth, self-esteem, and peace to imperfect people.
+They link your behavior and sense of self to a sinful person and to circumstances you cannot control.

 You can do everything right and your boss can still not appreciate you.
 You can be a great wife and your husband will still fail you in some ways.
 You can work your fingers to the bone and not be financially successful.
 You can plant a great crop and a flood can destroy it in a moment.